ladroop/Copy-playlist-from-adult-sites/README.md

 The scipt does use the sites own API's

-And it's a user script so you need a userscript manager this script is made and tested with Tampermonkey and firefox
+And it's a user script so you need a userscript manager.
+This script is made and tested with Tampermonkey and firefox